-Is your business online?
-Are you aware of the Web Content Accessibility Guidelines (WCAG) and whether or not your website is compliant?
+Does your organization provide services online?
+Are you aware of the Web Content Accessibility Guidelines (WCAG) and whether or not your services are compliant?
 It’s important to stay up to date on accessibility standards in order to avoid any potential legal repercussions, plus it can open more doors for your customers!

-So how do you achieve it?
+So how do you achieve this?
 Getting a WCAG audit on your website or software is a good start.
 However, there are some things to keep in mind to avoid gaps in conformance.
-Keep reading as we take a look at the potential advantages and pitfalls of pursuing WCAG compliance.
+Keep reading as we take a look at the potential advantages and pitfalls when pursuing WCAG compliance.

 What is WCAG compliance?